LF-digitala-kanaler/LFDS/content/components/web/navigations/pagination.md

       <figure class="Image Image__border "><img src="/img/pagination-old-number-and-label.jpg" srcset="/img/pagination-old-number-and-label.jpg 2x" alt="Old sketch of pagination with step number and label"><figcaption><div class="Image__caption">Old sketch of pagination with step number and label</div></figcaption></figure>

-      ## Other material

-      **Sketch file:** LFUXAD Assets/LFUI Web.sketch (Navigations/Pagination)
     name: Design
   - content: >-
       ## How to use

       Pagination is built with list HTML elements so screen readers can announce the number of available links.

       ### Variations

       There is two variations of pagination.
 One built with links which you can navigate back in and one built without links which you can't navigate in.

       #### Links